Thats-so-Mo/Hogwarts-Legacy-Wand/README.md

 #### Turn the Raspberry Pi Zero W into a USB HID Device

 Now you have Hogwarts Legacy Wand downloaded but its not ready to be used as you need to convert the RPI Zero W into a USB HID device; which can be easily done by following this [tutorial](https://randomnerdtutorials.com/raspberry-pi-zero-usb-keyboard-hid/).
 This is so that it makes it possible for the wand gestures to emulate keyboard button presses.
-Follow it all the way to Step 4, if you want you can do step 4 if you want to see if it functions as a USB HID Device.
+Follow it all the way to Step 4.
+If you want to ensure that it is functioning as USB HID device, complete step 4.
 Remember, you followed the tutorial to step 4, YOU MUST CONNECT THE USB CABLE IN THE DATA USB PORT TO THE USB PORT On the PC WITH HOGWARTS LEGACY RUNNING ON IT.

 Once done, launch terminal;